FSSAI Slashes Down the Limit of Trans Fats: Why it is important

-Elimination of trans fat is a global concern that regulators across the globe are working tirelessly to find a solution and eliminate it from the food chain.
-Keeping in mind its adverse health effects, WHO has committed for a global elimination of trans fats by 2023, which will improve health and well-being of people.
+Eliminating trans fats is a global concern.
+Regulators worldwide are working to remove them from the food chain.
+Given their adverse health effects, WHO has committed to eliminate trans fats globally by 2023.
+This move will improve people’s health and well-being.

 FSSAI has recently amended the Food Safety and Standards (Prohibition and Restriction on Sales) Regulations, according to which the regulator has capped the amount of trans fatty acids (TFA) in oils and fats to 3% for 2021 and 2% by 2022, from the current permissible limit of 5%.